rdz-oss/BattyBirdNET-Pi/README.md

 * Open data from GER, UK, FR, SE, USA, ... used to train the machine learning component
 * Open source machine learning project for bat call identification

+only limitation: you cannot use it to build a commercial system.

 ### Screenshot
 Overview page
 ![main page](homepage/images/BatNET-Pi-Screen.png "Main page")